Reliable-Royalty-29/go-web-app-devops/README-DevOps.md

 The Argo CD application will deploy the Go web application to a Kubernetes cluster.
 The application will be automatically synced with the Git repository, ensuring that the application is always up to date.

+## What tools and tech are we implementing in this project?

+	1. Containerization: Docker
+	2. Kubernetes:  including the creation of EKS cluster, deployment, service and ingress
+	3. CI: GitHub Action (Done)
+	4. CD: Argo CD
+	5. Helm Chart
+	6. Ingress Controller:  LB -> Exposed
+	                                   |
+                                   DNS!

 ## Conclusion